WVURAIL/dspira/labs/03_1/README.md

 First use a ``signal source`` block to make a square wave and feed the signal into a ``QT frequency sink``

-**The Frequency Sink takes the Fourier Transform the incoming signal and plots the output of the fourier transform**
+**The Frequency Sink takes the Fourier Transform of the incoming signal and plots the output of the fourier transform**

 Place another ``QT Frequency Sink`` and change the number of inputs to the number of fourier series sinusoids you have in your flowgraph and feed all the sinusoids (vis-a-vis the individual fourier series terms) into the frequency sink